adaptflow/gen-query/README.md

 - **Async LLM Support**: Async adapters are available for OpenAI, Anthropic, Gemini, LangChain, and Ollama.
 - **Security-First**: Enforces strictly read-only (`SELECT`) queries via AST validation and injects Row-Level Security (RLS) policies dynamically.
 - **Enterprise Scale**: Includes semantic table ranking to avoid context limits, execution plans for complex queries, schema caching, final-result streaming, configurable row limits, and statement timeouts.
-- **Dry Run Mode**: Use `dry_run()` to safely generate SQL and execution plans without executing against the database.
+- **Dry Run Mode**: Use `dry_run()` to safely generate SQL, validate it with `EXPLAIN`, and inspect execution plans without running the generated SQL as a normal data-returning query.
 Perfect for debugging, review, or understanding how a query will be interpreted before running it.
 - **Streaming Results**: Use `stream()` to consume large final query results as Polars DataFrame batches without materializing the full final result in memory.
 Both sync and async streaming are supported.
 - **Command-Line Interface**: Run one-liners directly from your terminal with the `genquery` CLI entry point.
 - **Configurable Logging**: Package logging defaults to `INFO` with minimal info-level output; switch to `DEBUG` for detailed diagnostics.